 He has written over 50 papers and books in the field of Marketing and Management and presented at numerous international conferences.

-Prof. Lyal White is the founding director of the Centre for Dynamic Markets (CDM) at the Gordon Institute of Business Science (GIBS), University of Pretoria, where he is an Associate Professor in International Business focusing on political economy and strategy in Africa, Asia and Latin America.
+Professor White was the founding director of the Centre for Dynamic Markets (CDM) at the Gordon Institute of Business Science (GIBS), University of Pretoria, where he was an Associate Professor in International Business focusing on political economy and strategy in Africa, Asia and Latin America.